 \subsection{Redshift trends of mean physical properties}

-In our stacking analysis we have found significant redshift trends for the dust temperatures, dust masses, and SFRs of average \Euclid-selected galaxies.
-In order to interpret these results, we use the 95\% stellar mass completeness limits from \citet{Q1-SP031} to select stacking bins that are ${>}\,95\%$ complete; these bins are highlighted in blue in \cref{fig:stack_sed_fits}.
+In our stacking analysis, we found significant redshift trends for the dust temperatures, dust masses, and SFRs of average \Euclid-selected galaxies.
+To interpret these results, we used the 95\% stellar mass completeness limits from \citet{Q1-SP031} to select stacking bins that are ${>}\,95\%$ complete.
+These bins are highlighted in blue in \cref{fig:stack_sed_fits}.

-Focusing only on the stellar mass and redshift bins where the stellar masses are ${>}\,95\%$ complete, we first compare our far-IR-derived SFRs to what is predicted from the star-forming MS. The \Euclid SFRs were estimated by modelling solely optical and near-IR photometry from \Euclid and its supporting observations, and the star-forming galaxies were split into four redshift bins between $z\,{=}\,0.2$ and $z\,{=}\,3.0$.
-In each bin the MS was parameterised as
+Focusing only on the stellar mass and redshift bins where the stellar masses are ${>}\,95\%$ complete, we first compared our far-IR-derived SFRs to that predicted from the star-forming MS. The \Euclid SFRs were estimated by modelling solely optical and near-IR photometry from \Euclid and its supporting observations, and the star-forming galaxies were split into four redshift bins between $z\,{=}\,0.2$ and $z\,{=}\,3.0$.
+In each bin the MS was parametrised as

 with $\gamma$ fixed to 1 and SFR$_{\mathrm{max}}$ and $M_0$ left as free parameters.
-Since our redshift bins are much smaller than what was used by \citet{Q1-SP031}, we instead use the fit to \cref{eq:galaxy_ms} from \citet{popesso2023}, which was found to be in good agreement with the \Euclid results. \citet{popesso2023} also fixed $\gamma\,{=}\,1$, letting $\logten(\mathrm{SFR}_{\mathrm{max}})(t)\,{=}\,a_0\,{+}\,a_1 t$ and $\logten(M_0)(t)\,{=}\,a_2\,{+}\,a_3 t$.
+Since our redshift bins are much smaller than those used by \citet{Q1-SP031}, we instead used the fit to \cref{eq:galaxy_ms} from \citet{popesso2023}, which was found to be in good agreement with the \Euclid results. \citet{popesso2023} also fixed $\gamma\,{=}\,1$, letting $\logten(\mathrm{SFR}_{\mathrm{max}})(t)\,{=}\,a_0\,{+}\,a_1 t$ and $\logten(M_0)(t)\,{=}\,a_2\,{+}\,a_3 t$.
 The resulting ratio of far-IR SFRs to the prediction from the MS are shown in \cref{fig:SFR_difference}.
 We note that below $\logten(M_{\ast}/M_{\odot})\,{=}\,9.7$ we do not have any far-IR detections in the stellar mass-complete bins, so we only plot the results for the five most massive bins.
 We find good agreement between the two estimates, with a weighted mean ratio of 1.0 and a weighted standard deviation of 0.2.